 During the time the delegates were at Ottawa, [William B.] O’Donoghue was not loyal to the Métis.
 When the British Flag was raised, a few minutes after, O’Donoghue ordered it to be taken down.
 News of this was brought to Reil [sic: Louis Riel] who went out and told O’Donoghue there should be but one master, that the Métis expected to have their rights secured and would live under the British Flag.
 In proof of it he nailed it to the mast and there it remained until the troops were brought in.

-The foregoing shows that there is little doubt that the Provisional Government of Assiniboia flew the Union Jack.
-Which days it might have flown together with the Provisional Government’s own flag, as protection (meaning flying above the latter), is less clear.
+The foregoing shows that there is little doubt that the Provisional Government of Assiniboia flew the Union Jack (possibly first obtained in 1861 as a souvenir of the Royal visit to Montreal in 1860—see above).
+Which days the flag might have flown together with the Provisional Government’s own flag, as protection (meaning flying above the latter), is less clear.
 Were both flags raised as often as possible (given logistics of ropes, pulleys, and weather)?
 Or only on specific occasions (such as the Queen’s birthday, or when the Legislative Assembly of Assiniboia was in session)?

 Katherine Jane Glen Macaulay Rae Hamilton Begg‘s Banner, St. John’s Parish